 - Encapsulation can be achieved by Declaring all the variables in the class as private and writing public methods in the class to set and get the values of variables

 The program to access variables of the class EncapsulateDemo is shown below:

 Geek's name: Harsh Geek's age: 19 Geek's roll: 51

 In the above program, the class EncapsulateDemo is encapsulated as the variables are declared as private.
 The get methods like getAge() , getName() , getRoll() are set as public, these methods are used to access these variables.
 The setter methods like setName(), setAge(), setRoll() are also declared as public and are used to set the values of the variables.

 Advantages of Encapsulation:

 - Data Hiding: The user will have no idea about the inner implementation of the class.
-It will not be visible to the user that how the class is storing values in the variables.
-He only knows that we are passing the values to a setter method and variables are getting initialized with that value.
+It will not be visible to the user how the class is storing values in the variables.
+The user will only know that we are passing the values to a setter method and variables are getting initialized with that value.

 - Reusability: Encapsulation also improves the re-usability and easy to change with new requirements.